devgeniem/wp-oopi/README.md

 The log provides a rollback feature.
 If an import fails the importer tries to roll back the previous successful import.
 If no previous imports with the `OK` status are found, the imported object is set into `draft` state to prevent front-end users from accessing posts with malformed data.

 To disable the rollback feature set the `OOPI_ROLLBACK_DISABLE` constant with a value of `true`.

+### Log cleanup

+The plugin registers a log cleaner cronjob on plugin activation.
+The cronjob deletes all rows with OK status by `wp_id` except the latest one.
+This enables keeping the log table clean while maintaining full support for rollback feature.

+The cronjob is run with `'daily'` interval by default, it can be changed with `OOPI_CRON_INTERVAL_CLEAN_LOG` constant.
+Cronjob scheduling can be disabled by defining the constant as `false`.

 ## Tests